Tuesday, March 9, 2021

 Numbers 33:3-4 corroborates the timing of this event:

-3 And they departed from Rameses in the first month, on the fifteenth day of the first month; on the morrow after the Passover the children of Israel went out with an high hand in the sight of all the Egyptians.
+3 And they departed from Rameses in the first month, on the fifteenth day of the first month; on the morrow after the Passover the children of Yisrael went out with an high hand in the sight of all the Egyptians.

 4 For the Egyptians buried all their firstborn, which YHWH had smitten among them: upon their gods also YHWH executed judgments.